Legal, Compliance & Risk job market report cover, Seattle-Tacoma-Bellevue, WA, 2026-06

 Executive Verdict

-Best positioned: The best odds right now go to candidates who can combine legal or compliance depth with contract, privacy/data, or AI-governance execution for in-house or enterprise employers.[10][2][1]
+Best positioned: The best odds right now go to candidates who combine core legal or compliance execution with privacy, AI-governance, healthcare-regulatory, or contracts depth and who are open to on-site or hybrid work across legal services, healthcare, and enterprise employers.[5][3][12][14][13]

 What Changed Recently